Istanbul nightclub shooting: Aftermath

 Istanbul's governor Vasip Şahin said the incident was a terrorist attack.
 The Turkish government ordered a temporary media blackout, citing concerns over security and public order.

 In response to the attack, the Turkish military carried out attacks against ISIL targets in the Syrian town of al-Bab.
 22 people are claimed to have been killed in the raids.

-Seven Uyghur restaurant workers were arrested by police in Zeytinburnu, which became the site of over 50 police sweeps against "East Turkistanis" (Uyghurs), Kazakhs, Kyrgyz, and Uzbeks, a number of Uyghurs were detained outside of Istanbul in Selimpaşa, and altogether up to 36 people were detained in connection with the investigation in the days following the attack.
-It has been alleged that Kyrgyzstan passports were used by several families allegedly from East Turkestan with 20 children, and 22 women and men, all of whom were among 40 arrested by Turkish security forces in İzmir's Bornova and Buca districts.
+Seven Uyghur restaurant workers were arrested by police in Zeytinburnu, which became the site of over 50 police sweeps against so-called "East Turkistanis" (Uyghurs), Kazakhs, Kyrgyz, and Uzbeks, a number of Uyghurs were detained outside of Istanbul in Selimpaşa, and altogether up to 36 people were detained in connection with the investigation in the days following the attack.
+It has been alleged that Kyrgyzstan passports were used by several families allegedly from East Turkestan (Xinjiang) with 20 children, and 22 women and men, all of whom were among 40 arrested by Turkish security forces in İzmir's Bornova and Buca districts.
 Weapons were found with the İzmir suspects.
 Syrians, Uyghurs, and Dagestanis were arrested in Izmir.